jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 - Visually attractive.
 - It has support for multi-language.

-Take not of the repository *URL*, we will need it later.
+Take note of the repository *URL*, we will need it later.

-## Creating a New Site
+## Installing Hugo
 To simplify this guide, I will use the command to install on my current platform, *Fedora Linux*.
 You can check the Web for the corresponding command for you. *Hugo* is multi-platform, so the rest of the commands should work.
 ```bash
 # Install (Fedora)